aralroca/next-translate/README.md

 You should create your namespaces files inside `/locales`.
 [See how to do it](#3-translation-jsons-folder)

 Add a configuration file `i18n.json` in the root of the project.
 Each page should have its namespaces.
-Take a look to the [config](#4-configuration) section for more details.
+Take a look at it in the [config](#4-configuration) section for more details.

 ```json
 {